Last updated: June 2026

 These are rough estimates based on Q1 2026 market data.
 Actual terms depend on individual buyer qualification, lender, and deal structure.

-At a 2.05x DSCR, this deal clears the target threshold comfortably.
-The buyer is injecting $37,500 in cash (5% of $750K) and the seller is carrying the remaining $37,500 as a standby note.
+At a 1.83x DSCR, this deal clears the target threshold with room above the 1.5x Regalis floor.
+The buyer is injecting $37,500 in cash (5% of $750K) and the seller is carrying $37,500 as a full-standby note.
 Combined, those two pieces satisfy the lender's 10% equity injection requirement.

 This is why the 5% cash / 5% seller note structure matters.
 It cuts the buyer's out-of-pocket equity in half compared to what most people assume when they hear "10% down."